transposit-connectors/python_utils/pylint/README.md

 * Commit.
 * Push your code up
 * Reload dev console in your browser, if applicable. *If you don't do this, you'll lose your work next time you touch the code in the dev console.*

+## Disabling a rule

+Due to our nonstandard environment, sometimes you need to disable rules.
+You can do that by adding to the `disable` key in the `[MASTER]` section.
+See the .pylintrc for an example.